George (magazine): Decline

 By early 1997, Kennedy and Berman were locked in a power struggle, which led to screaming matches, slammed doors and even a physical altercation.
 Berman sold his share of the company and Kennedy took on his responsibilities.
 Berman's departure was followed by a rapid drop in sales for the already declining magazine.

 Hachette Filipacchi Magazines were partners in George.
 CEO David Pecker said the decline was due to Kennedy's refusal to "take risks as an editor, despite the fact that he was an extraordinary risk taker in other areas of his life."
 Pecker also said, "He understood that the target audience for George was the 18-34 year-old demographic, yet he would routinely turn down interviews that would appeal to this age group like Princess Diana or John Gotti Jr. to interview subjects like Dan Rostenkowski or Võ Nguyên Giáp."

 Shortly before his death, Kennedy had been planning a series of online chats with the 2000 presidential candidates.
 Microsoft was to provide the technology and pay for it while receiving advertising in George.

-After Kennedy died in a plane crash in 1999, Hachette Filipacchi Magazines purchased Kennedy's portion of the magazine from his estate and continued for over a year with Frank Lalli as editor-in-chief.
-With falling advertising sales, the magazine ceased publication in 2001, two years after Kennedy's death.
+After Kennedy died in a plane crash in July 1999, Hachette Filipacchi Magazines purchased Kennedy's portion of the magazine from his estate and continued for over a year with Frank Lalli as editor-in-chief.
+With falling advertising sales, the magazine ceased publication in January 2001, almost two years after Kennedy's death.

 In 2005, Harvard Kennedy School held a panel discussion titled "Not Just Politics as Usual", which commemorated the 10th anniversary of the magazine's launch.
 The panel was moderated by Tom Brokaw and featured appearances by other journalists.